automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Alwalkeria.md

 # Alwalkeria
-## Description: This Indian dinosaur was one of the earliest saurischians.
+## This Indian dinosaur was one of the earliest saurischians.